mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 23 October 2025

-- The average temperature today is 7.97˚C,
+- The average temperature today is 6.87˚C,
-- With highs of 8.88˚C and lows of 7.6˚C,
+- With highs of 7.69˚C and lows of 6.49˚C,
-- It may feel like 4.27˚C with shower rain
+- It may feel like 3.21˚C with light intensity shower rain
-- The wind speed is 7.2m/s and visibility is 6000m
+- The wind speed is 6.17m/s and visibility is 8000m
-- The pressure is 993hPa and humidity is 89%
+- The pressure is 995hPa and humidity is 91%
 - The sun will rise at 06:46 and set at 16:58

 <!-- weather_marker ends -->